Wayanad Gandhakasala rice

 Gandhakasala is one of two varieties of scented rice cultivated in Wayanad the other one being Jeerakasala rice.
 Both varieties have been identified as having potential to compete with the well known varieties of scented rice like basmati rice and jasmine rice.

 Because of the disease-resistant properties, high nutritional value, fine taste and cooking properties, this variety of rice is traditionally used in special occasions like wedding feasts.

 Characterization

 MS Swaminathan Research Foundation (MSSRF) has characterized this variety of rice in terms of descriptors developed by National Bureau of Plant Genetic Resources (NBPGR) and International Plant Genetic Resources Institute (IPGRI).
 More than 40 descriptors have been used in this characterization.
 The Community Agrobiodiversity Center in Kalpetta, Wayanad, established by MSSRF has actively been involved in efforts to conserve these specialty varieties of rice since 1997.

+Unlike long-grain aromatic rices like Basmati, Gandhakasala features small, short, bold grains with a golden-yellow colour.
+Because of its distinct fragrance and flavour it is traditionally used to prepare festive dishes like ghee rice (Neichoru) and special desserts.

 Certification as Farmers' Varieties

 The paddy seeds of gandhakasala, along with jeerakasala and four more varieties, were given certification as Farmers’ Varieties under the provisions of the Protection of Plant Varieties and Farmers’ Rights Authority, Ministry of Agriculture, Government of India.
 This was made possible due to the efforts of SEED CARE, an association of traditional paddy cultivators of Wayanad, under the guidance of MSSRF’s Community Agro-biodiversity Centre.

 Nationally, this certification has been given to 545 varieties so far, but the Wayanad rice varieties are unique as certification is under the category of that given to a "farming community".